 Though some self-management is possible, Databricks is aimed at a more technical audience and comes with a steeper learning curve that often requires manual input.

-Snowflake has paid particular attention to the development of an intelligent infrastructure as part of their cloud platform.
+Snowflake has paid particular attention to the development of an intelligent infrastructure as part of its cloud platform.
 As a fully managed service, transparent improvements and automations are added regularly with no action required, reducing risks, and improving efficiencies.

 A comprehensive self-management dashboard further reduces the ongoing need for support.